 Operation Mode You can perform batch-wise testing on the dataset under the Operation Mode.
 This feature is for the Defect Segmentation module and the Classification module.
 Training Center Train models in batches

 Settings

-Options Change the display language and turn on/off the Developer Mode --------- -- --
+Options Change the display language and turn Developer Mode on/on the Developer Mode

 Help